 There have been four major influenza outbreaks since the H1N1 flu pandemic in 1918 that killed 50 million people, including 675,000 in the United States.5 In 1957, 1 million people died from the H2N2 virus, and another 1 million died in 1968 from the H3N2 virus.5 The last pandemic occurred in 2009 when the H1N1 virus killed less than 0.3 million people in the first year.5

 Since 1918, the death toll has decreased with each pandemic.
 This has resulted from widespread use of the flu vaccine, better treatment options once infected, and an overall improved knowledge base of the disease.
-The Center for Disease Control’s (CDC) National Stockpile manages and distributes medical countermeasures, including antiviral medications, ventilators, and personal protective equipment, as well as other life-saving pharmaceuticals and medical supplies.11 While advances in medical care and countermeasures contributed to a reduction in deaths in the past three pandemics, and although these measures are widely available today, a novel influenza A virus could abruptly change to become a more human-adapted virus, spreading efficiently from person to person and causing significant morbidity and mortality worldwide.11
+The Center for Disease Control’s (CDC) National Stockpile manages and distributes medical countermeasures, including antiviral medications, ventilators, and personal protective equipment, as well as other life-saving pharmaceuticals and medical supplies.11 While advances in medical care, continuing medical education, and countermeasures contributed to a reduction in deaths in the past three pandemics, and although these measures are widely available today, a novel influenza A virus could abruptly change to become a more human-adapted virus, spreading efficiently from person to person and causing significant morbidity and mortality worldwide.11

 There are four types of influenza viruses: A, B, C, and D, of which the human influenza A and B viruses cause seasonal epidemics of disease (known as the flu season) almost every winter in the United States.7 Influenza A viruses are the only influenza viruses known to cause flu pandemics.7 Influenza type C infections generally cause mild illness and are not thought to cause human flu epidemics while Influenza D viruses primarily affect cattle and are not known to infect or cause illness in people.